What We Want

 I have listened to hundreds of people describe their emotions at those times.
 People often use words such as helpless, frustrated, angry. disappointed, incompetent, doubtful, ignorant, outraged, and lost.
 Maybe you have felt something like that.
 Although a few say challenged, determined, most list emotions that are the some of the worst feelings we can have as educators or parents.

 4. Time to write how you would like to be.
 What do you need to be better at it?
 What would make the issue simply disappear?
-Here’s another pause line inviting you to really and truly take one minute to actually say your answer aloud.

 I want to stay calm.
 I want to be confident and self-assured.
 I want to know more.
 I want options and good ideas.
 I want to be supported by other educators and parents.
 I want to be able to express my love and trust in the child as I help the child in that situation.
 I want to stay calm.

 Moving to this confident and self-assured way of being, without the negative emotional stress, is the purpose of Leadership and Care.
-I wish to make that move possible for you by providing this sequence of approaches and challenges I have evolved over my years of being an educator of young children and adults.
+Knowing isn’t enough.
+I can prove that by giving you all the knowledge you need in The Optimal Way at the bottom of this page.

 1. I trust children.